Flying kite at British seaside

 Dmitry Petrov, Alexander Ivanov, Joshua Faskowitz, Boris Gutman, Daniel Moyer, Julio Villalon, Neda Jahanshad, Paul Thompson

-In proceedings of the IEEE 26th International Workshop on Machine Learning for Signal Processing (MLSP), 2016
+IEEE 26th International Workshop on Machine Learning for Signal Processing (MLSP), 2016

 Kernel Classification Of Connectomes Based On Earth Mover's Distance